LyMarco/MusicKickstarter/product.md

 http://blog.sonicbids.com/top-6-must-have-apps-for-songwriters

-Current applications that are used by songwriters in the early stages of a song’s conception include notepads or voice recorders like their default applications or something like Evernote.
-The problem with these applications is that they’re not tailored for musicians, so voice recordings are not differentiated by different versions/takes of the same verse, and they don’t specifically aid the creative process whatsoever, merely providing a platform to record.
+Current applications that are used by songwriters in the early stages of a songï¿½s conception include notepads or voice recorders like their default applications or something like Evernote.
+The problem with these applications is that theyï¿½re not tailored for musicians, so voice recordings are not differentiated by different versions/takes of the same verse, and they donï¿½t specifically aid the creative process whatsoever, merely providing a platform to record.

 Other applications that might be competitive include Songwriter Pad on IOS, but their application has very poor reviews for their intrusive ads and unintuitive/messy interface design.
 We plan to structure our app to make it much smoother and cleaner to go from the conception of an idea to the recording and development of the idea.
 For instance, the very first thing you should be able to see and do in our application is immediately record a sample of the melody in your head, then possible lyrics from that sample.
 In contrast, Songwriter Pad is concerned about things like the number of verses and the title of the song, which naturally occur much later during the creative process.
 This product aims to help provide a more natural setting in which music creation occurs, and will be specific to music creators, which is why our audience will prefer and find our application useful.